 Another cause of dyspnea may be due to accumulation of fluid around the lungs.

 Some dogs may also show signs of lameness if the cancer spreads to the limbs.

 If your dog has a a chronic cough that does not go away even with medications, it is essential to take him to the vet for a thorough check-up.

-As a preliminary test, chest x-rays will be taken to see if there are any lung tumors, and if so, how big the tumors are.
+As a preliminary test, your vet will take chest x-rays to see if there are any lung tumors, and if so, how big the tumors are.

 X-rays can also reveal if there is fluid accumulation in the chest cavity.

 Other preliminary tests may include blood and urine tests.

 If the chest x-rays show a tumor, the vet will suggest examination with a fine needle aspirate of the lung mass to see if it is cancerous.